Is My Child Dyslexic?

 Screening, assessment, diagnostic testing

 Dyslexia is not a medical condition; blood tests, biopsies and X-rays cannot, therefore, be used to diagnose it.
-Tests or evaluations measuring a person’s learning characteristics and the severity of symptoms are thus the basis for dyslexia diagnosis.
+Tests or evaluations measuring a person’s learning characteristics and the severity of symptoms are thus the basis by which dyslexia is recognised.

 Because dyslexia is not a medical issue, medical training does not cover it; as a result, when you ask the question, “Is my child dyslexic?”, doctors know little about it so you are unlikely to find answers there.
 Moreover, the NHS provides no funding for its assessment or diagnosis.
 Dyspraxia, ADHD, Autism–other aspects of SpLD–are regarded as medical conditions.
 Thus the first port of call for diagnosis for those issues would be your GP; hence, there would be funding for diagnosis through the NHS.

 Occasionally, unrecognised dyslexia is seen as a significant underlying cause in a serious mental health problem.
 In such a case, assessment might then be arranged and funded through the NHS.

 So, you are asking yourself, “Is my child dyslexic?” or, perhaps, “Am I dyslexic?” and, additionally, you feel you want some concrete answers.
 There are 3 types of testing for Dyslexia.

 Checklists, like the one linked to above, list characteristics and behavioural traits that many dyslexic people have.
 A checklist is not a formal test but will give an idea of whether or not there is a possibility of dyslexia.
 While a checklist will not provide a formal identification, it can help you understand your child or yourself better, indicate the possibility for further assessment needs and begin to answer the question: is my child/am I dyslexic?